zoglauer/megalib/README.md

 bash setup.sh --release=dev --patch=yes --clean=yes
 ```

-This script will first download, compile, and install MEGAlib's own version of ROOT and Geant4, and then compile MEGAlib.
+This script will first download, patch, compile, and install MEGAlib's own version of [ROOT](http://root.cern.ch) and [Geant4](http://geant4.cern.ch), and then compile MEGAlib.
 In the end, it will create a script called "source-megalib.sh" in the MEGAlib bin directory, which you have to source in order to run MEGAlib

 ```
 . bin/source-megalib.sh